 Additionally, we are using chemicals and chlorine in greater amounts than even 20 years ago which destroys the natural bacterial action in the tank.
 Periodic and proper pumping will remove this accumulation allowing the septic to perform effectively.

 How does a septic system work?

 Septic systems typically have two major components: a septic tank and subsurface disposal field (also known as a leachfield or drainfield).
 The tank is a watertight receptacle designed to receive domestic wastes.
 The lighter solids called scum (mainly grease) floats to the top.
 The heavy solids settle to the bottom where bacterial action partially converts them to a digested sludge.
-The liquid portion in the middle called effluent or “gray water” flows out of the tank through perforated pipes to the leachfield which is composed of sewer rock.
+The liquid portion in the middle called effluent or “gray water” flows out of the tank through solid and perforated pipes to the leachfield which is composed of sewer rock.
 Here, remaining solids further decompose and the liquid is absorbed into the soil, evaporates or is taken up by plants.

 Proper maintenance through regular pumping will remove excess solids and sludge, thereby extending the life of the average septic system by many years.

 We often hear, “Well, if it isn’t broke, don’t fix it” in terms of septic maintenance.

 You wouldn’t drive your new car 10,000 miles without checking the oil.
 The same principle applies to the septic system.
 Unfortunately, the first septic “emergency” usually marks the beginning of the end.
 All too often we see non-believers become believers when their septic system backs up or they fail an adequacy test and have to replace the entire system.